History of the English penny (c. 600 – 1066): The 10th century

+Silver penny of Edward the Elder, moneyer Wulfsige, 899-924.

 Towards the end of Æthelstan's reign and in the time of his successors Edmund, Eadred, Eadwig and the first part of Edgar's reign, the coinage was of a regionalised character, with up to seven regions of monetary circulation.
 The structure of this system is clearest for northern England thanks to the discovery of more numerous hoards in that part of the country.
 Coins normally stayed within their area of production, and different types were current in each region.
 However, these regions were not static, and many of the 'regional' types were, to the untrained eye, comparatively similar.
 The predominant type bore the king's name in circumscription on the obverse (normally around a small cross), and the moneyer's name in two lines with various ornaments on the reverse.
 At various times a circumscription reverse was also used, which gave scope for a longer legend; or a portrait obverse.
 For reasons unknown, East Anglia in particular favoured royal portraits between the 930s and 970s, though it was also used sporadically elsewhere.
 Mints are not normally named, but it is usually possible to attribute coins to their region of origin.
 However, despite the regionalised types and circulation of coinage, pennies remained of relatively stable size, weight and fineness, and most importantly were always struck in the name of the West Saxon king.
 Even when the kingdom was divided between Eadwig and Edgar in 957, coinage seems to have remained the preserve of Eadwig, the senior partner in rule, even in the mint towns ruled by Edgar.

 The last phase of this regionalised coinage, struck in the first decade of Edgar's sole reign, produced a number of unusual features.
 Mint names became more common, and there were a number of appropriations from earlier English coinage, such as a resurrection of Alfred's London monogram on halfpennies and Æthelstan's royal title REX TO(tius) BRIT(anniae).
 This revival of interest in the coinage foreshadowed an even greater reform at the end of Edgar's reign.